taboola/Android-HP4U-SDK-demo/README.md

 ### HomePage Setup

-1. In order to link the HomePage to the articles your presenting, call the `attach` API with your viewgroup
+1. In order to link the HomePage to the articles you are presenting, call the `attach` API with your viewgroup

         homePage.attach(ViewGroup viewGroup);